I NEVER KNEW YOU

 Wow!

-What’s terrifying about this is the fact that it’s quite possible for a man to fool himself into thinking his impressive deeds and remarkable actions are in service to God, when in reality, they're not.
-If that doesn’t make us want to re-examine ourselves and stop the nonsensical tendency of pouring adulation on ordinary flesh and blood as though they are the fourth person of the Trinity, I don’t know what will.
+If that doesn’t make you want to re-examine yourself and stop the nonsensical tendency of pouring adulation on ordinary flesh and blood as though these men of God are the fourth person of the Trinity, I don’t know what will.

 What the Lord Jesus is telling us in Matthew 7:21-23 is that the performance of supernatural spectacles is not evidence of divine stamp of approval on the performer of the great spectacles.
 The fact that someone gives prophecies that come to pass does not mean the person is upright before God.
 Just because your Pastor performs miracles is not a proof that he is walking in the will of God.
 It’s not enough that your General Overseer refers to God as “My Daddy,” living a life that pleases God entails a whole lot more.

 Unless and until you truly and fully do the will of the Father, you are not going to enter the kingdom of Heaven.
-If your faith in Christ is not characterized by the simplicity and trust of child, you can be sure you won’t make Heaven.
+If your faith in Christ is not characterized by the simplicity and trust of a child, you can be sure you won’t make Heaven.

 Matthew 18:3